Paul Adams II

 Amount of Award

-Refunds resulting from a student’s failure to complete a full study period shall be returned to the BAA Fund.
-Monies available from refunded disbursements shall be used only for future awards.
+Refunds resulting from a student’s failure to complete a full academic period shall be returned to the BAA Fund.
+Monies available from refunded disbursements shall be used only for future awards from the BAA Fund.

 Volunteer Hour Requirements

-Black Alumni Scholars shall complete volunteer service hours (10 undergraduate/5 graduate hours per semester) for the USC Black Alumni Association in order to receive disbursements throughout the year and/or to be considered for renewal or reinstatement.
+BAA Scholars shall complete volunteer service hours (10 undergraduate/5 graduate hours per semester) for the USC Black Alumni Association in order to receive disbursements throughout the year, and/or to be considered for renewal or reinstatement.

-Black Alumni Scholars are also expected to attend scheduled BAA Scholar meetings and a mandatory annual conference.
-Additionally, Scholars are required to provide the Office of Black Alumni Programs with any changes in his/her academic status, mailing address, telephone number and e-mail address.
+BAA Scholars are also expected to attend scheduled BAA Scholar meetings and a mandatory annual conference.
+Additionally, BAA Scholars are required to provide the BAA with any changes in his/her academic status, mailing address, telephone number and email address.

-Former awardees who voluntarily withdraw or who fail to maintain satisfactory academic progress according to USC academic standards may be considered for a BAA award within the next upcoming application cycle.
+Former awardees who voluntarily withdraw may be considered for a BAA award within the next upcoming application cycle.

 The BAA Scholarship Committee shall be responsible for the selection of recipients with final approval by the Executive Director.
-Disbursements of scholarship funds to recipients are administered by the Office of Black Alumni Programs.
+Disbursements of scholarship funds to recipients are administered by the USC BAA.